Close Menu

 How does backward traversal work in a Doubly Linked List?

-Backward traversal in a doubly linked list is achieved using the prev
+Backward traversal in a doubly linked list is achieved using the prev pointers.
+Starting from the last node:

-pointer to move to the previous node. - Repeat this process until the first node (where
+2. Repeat this process until the first node (where prev = NULL) is reached.

 Backward traversal is particularly useful in applications like undo/redo operations in text editors or backward navigation in multimedia players.